-This course will help you to learn simple introductory concepts of Russian vocabulary and grammar, as well as how to make full sentences.
+This interactive course will help you to learn simple introductory concepts of Russian vocabulary and grammar, as well as how to make full sentences.
 You will actively learn basic level Russian through four skills: listening, speaking, reading, and writing.
-Through a communicative approach, you will learn many historical facts about Russia, as you watch videos and participate in classroom activities.
+Through a communicative approach, you will learn many historical facts about Russia and its culture, as you watch videos and participate in classroom activities.

 We encourage students to participate in our language courses more than one time in order to truly learn the material taught over 10 lessons.
 It also gives you additional exposure to varying activities within each topic.